sweights/sweights/doc/contribute.rst

     pip install <path-to-sweights>

-If you want to make a deeper dive into developing sweights, you may want to generate the documentation locally and run the coverage test.
-For that we use ``nox``, which sets up the environments automatically.
-To speed this up, we also use ``uv``.
+For a deeper dive into developing sweights, you may want to generate the documentation and run the coverage test.
+For that we use ``nox``, which sets up the environments automatically, and to speed this up, we use ``uv``.

 .. code-block:: bash